Avizzaccaro/ROM_for_geomNL/README.md

 A short guide "HowToRunAstkJob" is included.
-The algorithm of DNF is detailed in the pdf "DNFalgorithm" A mesh of a clamped clamped beam (.med file) and some matlab figures with the results are included for verification.
+The algorithm of DNF is detailed in the pdf "DirectNormalFormAlgorithm" A mesh of a clamped clamped beam (.med file) and some matlab figures with the results are included for verification.